-Check out today's podcast starring Peter Neuwirth Season 1: Episode 3 of Silver Divorce features highly respected forensic accountant James Schaefer
+Check out today's podcast starring Peter Neuwirth Ep3: Silver Divorce Show — Gain insights from highly respected forensic accountant James Schaefer

 From the Annualization Gambit, and Moore/Marsden, to a Mediator’s Perspective on Efficient Settlement, James Schaefer shares insights on the importance of accounting in Silver Divorce.
 Click here to Listen.

-Season 1: Episode 3 of Silver Divorce features highly respected forensic accountant James Schaefer
+Ep3: Silver Divorce Show — Gain insights from highly respected forensic accountant James Schaefer

 Meet our guest: Forensic Accountant James Schaefer